 Mindful self-compassion is about self-kindness, not striving for self-improvement.

-Over time human evolution has given us freedom from the fear of being preyed upon by other animals.
+Over time, human evolution gave us freedom from the fear that other animals might prey on us.
 Unfortunately, our evolution hasn’t created a less-stressful, less-fearful life; it’s created a more stressful, more fearful life!
 Now, we have ‘imaginary tigers’ in every car that gets too close, every person who looks at us in an uncomfortable way, bosses at work, commitments we struggle to meet, and other life stressors.
-Many of us, including myself, also inherited a mean, critical inner voice we carry around with us just to tell us that what we’ve done or how we’ve behaved is bad or less than par.
+Many of us, including myself, also inherited a mean, critical inner voice we carry around just to tell us that what we did or how we’ve behaved is bad or less than par.

-A few years ago, when looking for a better way to live, a way of being happier and less pulled down by the weight of my daily life, I realized I needed to make some changes.
-I wanted to live my life without an inner critic, and with a sense of kindness toward myself when feeling hurt, scared, sad, or lonely.
-My goal was to remain mindful that being human means I am vulnerable and imperfect, and that I deserve forgiveness for the same reasons I choose to forgive others.
-I learned, with help from others and some serious effort, to practice self-kindness, which allows me to learn from my failures rather than to berate myself, then move on in a more skillful and effective way.
+A few years ago, I looked for a better way to live, a way of being happier and less pulled down by the weight of my daily life.
+Change was essential for me to experience happiness.
+I did not want to live anymore with an inner critic, and instead handle hurt, scared, sad or lonely feelings with a sense of kindness.
+My goal was to be mindful that I am human, and that means I am vulnerable and imperfect.
+I deserve forgiveness for the same reasons I choose to forgive others.
+I learned, with help from others and some serious effort, to practice self-kindness.
+This practice allows me to learn from my failures rather than berate myself, then move on in a more skillful and effective way.

 Are you mindful and self-compassionate?
 Ask yourself these questions:

 Are you mindful or is your mind always full?